vizdata-f21/project-2-tidy_team/proposal/proposal.md

     Drew will provide feedback and suggest ideas for revisions.
 -   Thanksgiving break is this week, and we hope to be in a comfortable position to not have to work over break.
-However, if it appears necesarry we will spend time over break.
+However, if it appears necessary we will spend time over break.
 -   If necessary, introduce outside/additional data.

-7  Week 7 of project (week of Mon, Nov 29): Conduct another round of peer review. + Incorporate the visualization into the shiny app (All of us with collaborate). + Ideally, we would like to have the coding part of our project done by the beginning of this week.
-That would give us the rest of the week to reflect, make any final touches, and plan for the presentation. + Make any final touches.
-(All) + Create presentation and prepare for in-class presentation (We will assign someone to take lead on this later on.)
+7. Week 7 of project (week of Mon, Nov 29): Conduct another round of peer review.

+-   Incorporate the visualization into the shiny app (All of us will collaborate, with Courtney taking lead).
+-   Ideally, we would like to have the coding part of our project done by the beginning of this week.
+That would give us the rest of the week to reflect, make any final touches, and plan for the presentation.
+-   Make any final touches.
+(All)
+-   Create shell for presentation (Raghav).
+-   Create presentation and prepare for in-class presentation (Raghav and Courtney)

 8. Write-up and presentation: due *Fri, Dec 3 at noon* (beginning of class).